ufukty/gss/internal/dimensional/README.md

 # Dimensional

-This package provides the type `Dimensional` which allows storing values of GSS units.
+This package provides the type `Dimension` which allows storing values of GSS units.

 ## Features